-Providers appear to be incurring losses on day, residential and employment programs.
-For day and employment services the losses may be due to increased transportation costs.
-Residential services operated at a slim positive margin in 2003 and a slim negative margin in 2004 and 2005.
-However, almost half the providers (48%) operated at a deficit on residential services in 2003 and over half in 2004 (53%) and 2005 (58%).
+Providers appear to be incurring losses on day and employment programs.
+These losses may be due to increased transportation costs.
+Residential services operated at a slim positive margin in 2003 and 2006, and a slim negative margin in 2004 and 2005.
 CSLA services were generally profitable.
+Even in services in which the median margin is positive there are still a substantial number of providers with negative margins, and conversely for services in which the median margin is negative.